-There are a handful of options you might want to use when creating the buildslave with the buildslave create-slave create-slave create-slave create-slave create-slave create-slave create-slave create-slave command line, like this buildslave create-slave --umask=022 ~/buildslave buildmaster.example.org:42012 {myslavename} {myp.
+There are a handful of options you might want to use when creating the buildslave with the buildslave create-slave <options> DIR <params> command.
+You can type buildslave create-slave --help for a summary.
+To use these, just include them on the buildslave create-slave command line, like this buildslave create-slave --umask=022 ~/buildslave buildmaster.example.org:42012 {myslavename} {myp.